dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 ## A case study in algorithmic confounding

 A recent paper<sup>[4]</sup> from the researchers at Princeton University discusses the further effects of the feedback loop generated by a recommender system.
-More specificly, they look at the confounding that occurs when models attempt to capture user preferences without accounting for the fact that the choices the user was presented with was also generated by the model, weakening the causal impact of recommendations on user behavior.
+More specifically, they look at the confounding that occurs when models attempt to capture user preferences without accounting for the fact that the choices the user was presented with was also generated by the model, weakening the causal impact of recommendations on user behavior.

 <div style="margin: 0 auto;max-width: 700px;text-align: center;">
     <figure>